-You might not expect it, but slap-bang in the middle of one of the most built-up cities in the USA is one of America’s great urban oases.
-Although it’s right at the heart of Miami, Florida Coconut Grove offers tranquillity and bohemian relaxation away from the hustle and bustle of everyday life.
-With charming galleries and cafés, elegant boutiques, and high-end restaurants, it’s the perfect place to slow down, take some time out and relax.
-It’s also a great alternative to the beach.
+You might not expect it, but slap-bang in the middle of one of the fastest growing cities in the States lies one of America’s most magnificent urban green spaces.
+Coconut Grove in Miami offers tranquillity and bohemian relaxation far away from the hustle and bustle of everyday life.
+With beautiful galleries, cafés, elegant boutiques, and high-end restaurants, it’s the perfect place to slow down and relax.

 Galleries and museums

-Spend some time at the Coconut Grove Miami Boswell Mourot Fine Art museum, where you can see the very best works of many local, national and international artists.
-If you’re interested in art from the Far East, don’t forget to visit the Midori Gallery, a two-storey exhibition with some incredible sculptures, paintings, archaic ceramics, folk art, and other antiques mainly from China and Japan.
+Spend some time wandering around the Boswell Mourot Fine Art Museum.
+Here you’ll see the fabulous works of many local, national, and international artists.
+If you’re interested in art from the Far East, don’t forget to visit the Midori Gallery.
+This is a two-storey exhibition that’s filled with incredible sculptures, paintings, old ceramics, folk art, and other antiques sourced mainly from China and Japan.